An IKEA Home

 We chose to buy two of these instead of the single 4-seater size because we'd planned to place them separately, but it didn't work out.
 In any case, having two square tables allows more personal space when people sit side by side.
 The lacquered finish is really easy to wipe clean.

 Once upon a time, we invested in 40 of these for our orchestra project.
-With some help from a few of the members, we assembled them all one by one.
+With help from a few of the members, we assembled them all one by one.
 We have only a handful left with us now.
-We'd intended to use these as temporary dining chairs, but it's been four years (as of 2024) and counting.
-Besides some creaking, they are actually comfortable with JUSTINA chair pads, and I got used to being able to lift my chair with one hand.
+Intended to use these as temporary dining chairs, but it's been four years (as of 2024) and counting.
+Besides some creaking, they are actually comfortable with JUSTINA chair pads, and I've gotten used to being able to lift my chair with one hand.

 I expected that these would lose their cushioning quality with use, but they have held up surprisingly well over the years.
 They increase the comfort of ADDE chairs by a lot.

 A value for money item.
 I asked Aliff to find the brightest bulb possible, and so we've managed to illuminate the entire space with one lamp.
-Not having to use the white ceiling lights is a great feeling.
+Not having to use the white ceiling lights is awesome.

 We'd been using the bigger 1.5 l version for a few years, which Aliff had bought for himself before we even got together.
 We didn't need this smaller one, but it was too adorable to resist.
 The size is perfect for two people and makes washing much easier.
 We often drink tea so both sizes have been well-utilised.

-It may not be as high quality as a handwoven Persian rug, but it is plush and transforms an area with its rich, warm colours.
+May not be as high-quality as a handwoven Persian rug, but it is plush and transforms an area with its rich, warm colours.
 Looks more expensive than it is.
 The centrepiece of our living room.

-I sold the idea of using it as a TV bench, and we did use it as such until we moved the TV into the rec room atop another TROFAST frame.
-The boxes are quite cheap, and inserting them in the frames allows them to act like drawers.
-This pine one sits alongside the sofa as a space divider, and houses things like our printing paper stock, small tools, and vacuum heads.
+I sold the idea of using it as a TV bench, and we did use it as such until we moved the TV into the rec room, atop a different TROFAST frame.
+The boxes are affordable, and when slid into the frames, function like drawers.
+This pine one sits alongside the sofa as a space divider, and houses things like paper stock, small tools, and vacuum heads.

 A nice neutral shade of dark pink.
-Changed to these from light linen curtains and it has worked wonders to keep out the unbearable heat on hotter days, at the worthy expense of the home being fashionably dark most of the time.
+Changed to these from light linen curtains and they have worked wonders to keep out the unbearable heat on hotter days, at the worthy expense of the home being fashionably dark.

 An unplanned grab from the As-Is which ate into our food budget.
 Comfy enough and easy to maintain with removable, washable, and replaceable covers.

-This was bought long ago but didn't actually get used much in the first few years.
-Noticing that my back would hurt when using my laptop while seated at a table, I've found it more comfortable to employ this item while sitting on the sofa or armchair.
-Even using it with a 13" laptop, there's still space left over to use a mouse.
-This product used to be constantly refreshed with exciting new fabric covers, but we happened to get the most boring one… A neutral is always good though, not complaining.
+Purchased pre-2020 but didn't get used much in the first few years.
+After noticing that my back would hurt when using my laptop while seated at a table, I've found it more comfortable to employ this item while reclining on the sofa or armchair.
+Using it with a 13" laptop, there's still space left over to use a mouse.
+This product used to be constantly refreshed with exciting new fabric covers, but we happened to get the most boring one… a neutral is always good though, not complaining.

 Heavy enough to be stable, light enough to move around.
 The tabletop can be adjusted to three different heights and inclined.
-It does creak and tilt slightly as you put weight on it, which can become a bother.
+Good-looking, but it does creak and tilt slightly as you put weight on it, which can be very annoying.
 It's been more useful for other makeshift purposes rather than for working with a laptop.

 The coveted(?) cat cushion.
 The cover is non-removable.
 Aliff discovered the engineering where if you roll it forwards or backwards, the pattern is always upright.

-This rug fits well underneath work desks, or anywhere, really.
+Fits well underneath work desks, or anywhere, really.
 Each one of them is somewhat unique since they are made from scraps.
-They are cheap, and I personally like the slightly rough surface.
+They are inexpensive, and I personally like the slightly rough surface.
+We have two of these.

 I was immediately drawn to this stool when I saw it in the showroom.
 We decided to get two of these for our busking kit upon learning that it was foldable.
-They were used alternately to sit on and to hold our amps, but they're also handy at home.
+They were used alternately to sit on and to hold our amps, but they're handy anywhere.
 They feel very stable even though they are not heavy, and the folding mechanism is easy to manage.

 Graduating from a much cheaper IKEA desk that wobbled annoyingly when you wrote on it, this desk conquered our expectations at a time when physical stores were closed.
 Unlike everything else on this page, this was delivered after we bought it online without ever seeing it in person.
 You can install the drawers on the left or right side according to your preference.